MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 This feature requires you to update the web app manifest to include a `protocol_handlers` array, within the array you need to specify two fields:

 *   `protocol`: Protocol to be handled e.g. `mailto`, `web+jngl`
 *   `url`: HTTPS URL within the app scope that will handle the protocol.
-The `%s` token will be replaced by the URL starting with the protcol handlers scheme.
+The `%s` token will be replaced by the URL starting with the protocol handlers scheme.

 ### Example Manifest